 Employee Entitlement to Earned Arizona PTO

-As of July 1, 2017, most employees are entitled to accrue paid sick time.
+As of July 1, 2017, most employees became entitled to accrue paid sick time.
 For existing employees, this began on July 1st while any newly hired employees that started on or after July 1st began accruing sick time once they started their employment.

 Arizona Sick Leave Notice or Poster

-The first thing you should do to comply with Arizona PTO posting requirements is to ensure employees are aware of the legislation and their rights under Arizona's sick law.
+The first thing companies should do to comply with Arizona PTO posting requirements is to ensure employees are aware of the legislation and their rights under Arizona's sick law.
 There MUST be an Arizona-specific sick leave poster or notice published in a conspicuous location within the workplace that is accessible by employees.
 You can use a pre-approved Industrial Commission of Arizona version of this Earned Paid Sick Time Notice.

 Alternatively, if you don’t have one already, you can publish an all-in-one Arizona labor law poster that includes details of this in addition to other areas of employee’s rights that require notices like Workers’ Compensation, Notice of Unemployment Insurance, Minimum Wage, Safety & Health Protection under OSHA, etc.